The Effects of a Changing Climate on Solid Wood Flooring

 The temperature and humidity levels in your home affect your comfort, and you depend on heating and cooling systems to keep things cozy.
-But have you thought about how a changing climate affects your hardwood flooring?
+Have you thought about how a changing climate affects your hardwood flooring?
 Solid wood floors react to temperature swings and changing humidity levels.
 Find out how you can minimize flooring issues and remain comfortable inside your home.

 Natural Movement

-Quality wood floors are made from genuine wood, and also display all of the natural characteristics of genuine wood.
-This includes shrinking, warping, cracking and expansion.
+Quality wood floors are made from genuine wood and also display all of the natural characteristics of genuine wood.
+This includes shrinking, warping, cracking, and expansion.
 Your hardwood reacts to climate change in a reliable pattern, shifting with the seasons and the relative humidity levels.
 When homeowners understand these changes, and installers make allowances for them, all is well.

 How Cold Weather Affects Wood Floors